-The proposed access culvert shall be installed in the same general location as the existing culvert with the proposed south end of the culvert matching the existing south end.
-This will ensure that the surface swale and culvert across the road will not be blocked.
+The proposed access culvert shall be installed in the centre of the property or as approved by the Drainage Superintendent.
 The culvert shall be installed with the invert 10% (minimum 150mm) below the proposed channel bottom elevation, as shown on the drawings.
-The location of the culvert may be moved a short distance upstream or downstream if approved by the Engineer.
+The location of the culvert may be moved a short distance upstream or downstream if approved by the Drainage Superintendent or Engineer.

 If an owner requests a longer culvert than that specified above, please refer to the report.
 The culvert length is based on using rip rap ends.
-If concrete block ends are to be utilized in the future, the culvert shall be 14 metres in length.
+If concrete block ends are to be utilized in the future, the culvert shall be 12 metres in length.
 The culvert may be moved upstream or downstream as necessary to avoid existing tile outlets.
 If the pipes cannot be avoided they shall be extended upstream or downstream of the proposed culvert and shall be done with non-perforated HDPE agricultural tubing with a manufactured coupling, elbow and rodent grate.
-Any tile outlets extended as a result of extra length requested by an owner shall be extended at the owner's expense.
+Any tile outlets extended as a result of extra length requested by a landowner shall be extended at the landowner's expense.

 The bottom of the excavation shall be excavated to the required depth with any over excavation backfilled with granular material or drainage stone.
 When the pipe has been installed to the proper grade and depth, the excavation shall be backfilled with granular or drainage stone from the bottom of the excavation to the springline of the pipe.
 Care shall be taken to ensure that the backfill on either side of the culvert does not differ by more than 300mm so that the pipe is not displaced.
-The access culverts shall be backfilled from the springline to finished grade with excavated material and granular "B1" to within 300mm of finished grade.
+The access culverts shall be backfilled from the springline to finished grade with granular "B1" to within 300mm of finished grade.
 The top 300mm shall be backfilled with compacted granular "A" material to finished grade.